tflori/orm/docs/relationDefinition.md

 > This only makes sense if the referenced key is different for each type.

-Again: if you are not using a morph map use class names as keys (this implicit generates a morph map).
+Again: if you are not using a morph map use class names as keys (this implicitly generates a morph map).

 ##### Short Form